The Perfect Space

 Test

-And then it came together piece by piece, element by element, from pictures in my head.
+And then it came together piece by piece, element by element, from pictures in my head, sketched with a hammer on an anvil.
 There aren’t any solid joints here, only chain links, pivots, clevises and hinges.
-Everything just flopped and dangled until I laid 190 lbs of dead-weight on the lower end and drove a 1/4” wedge into one of the eyes in the sliding trammel hook, guy-rod…the oldest trick in the bag.
+Everything just flopped and dangled until I laid 190 lbs of dead-weight on the lower end and drove a 1/4” wedge into one of the eyes in the telescoping trammel hook guy-rod that holds it down…the oldest trick in the bag.
 (If one can do the work with a wedge, its better than a weld.)
-The bottom part of the rail is the double line of 3/4” round stock held together with a wraps of 3/8’’ round in a variation of a Pre-Raphaelite painting of Cleopatra wearing a coiled snake arm band…the piece behind the Kabiri Blog title above.
+The longer, lower end of the rail is a double line of 3/4” round stock held together with wraps of 3/8’’ round in a variation of a Pre-Raphaelite painting of Cleopatra wearing a coiled snake arm band…the piece behind the Kabiri Blog title above.

 And I always like to tie things down with “pooch-plate” escutcheons.